eggman87/mortar-android/docs/index.md

 we have, the better.
 Driving default component (ex. button) styles from semantic tokens will be easier to maintain long term compared to having a component token for every single component MDS supports.

-## Project caveats
+## Caveats

 This project serves as a demonstration of a potential architecture for the Mortar design system.
-Here are some important considerations:
+Here are some important caveats:

 * **Simplified Token Coverage**: In a full-scale implementation, the generated themes would include all design tokens, such as radius, elevation, and more.
 This demo focuses on a subset to quickly